notanumber/xapian-haystack/README.rst

     - `HAYSTACK_XAPIAN_WEIGHTING_SCHEME` -- used to override the default weighting scheme used during search.  `HAYSTACK_XAPIAN_WEIGHTING_SCHEME` is assumed to be a tuple that corepsonds to the arguments to a BM25Weight constructor.
 See `Xapian::BM25Weight::BM25Weight in the Xapian documentation <http://xapian.org/docs/apidoc/html/classXapian_1_1BM25Weight.html>`_ for further information.

+    - `HAYSTACK_XAPIAN_LANGUAGE` -- used to override the default stemming language.
+By default, Xapian will stem all terms in english.

 Testing
 -------